Air Transportation Centers of Excellence (20.109)

 Renewals

-This program is excluded from coverage under OMB Circular No. A-133.
 Single Audit Act assigns responsibility to either the Department of Health and Human Services or the Department of Defense for most institutions.
-The FAA calls for an audit of each Center every 3 years as a part of close-out activities, and reserves the right to conduct individual audits annually, and as needed, within the constraints of applicable laws and regulations.
+The FAA calls for an audit of each Center every five years as a part of close-out activities, and reserves the right to conduct individual audits annually, and as needed, within the constraints of applicable laws and regulations.
+A final formal audit is conducted during the 10th year of operation prior to close out of the COE.

 Records